Teabags

 Why is there plastic in tea?

-The tea industry uses heat-sealed tea bag paper which contains a small amount of plastic required to seal the bag together and keep the leaves inside.
-Approximately 1% of the total weight of a tea bag is plastic.
-Historically, this plastic sealant contains polypropylene and polyethylene, which are oil-based plastics.
+The tea industry uses heat-sealed teabag paper which contains a small amount of plastic required to seal the bag together and keep the tea leaves inside.
+Approximately 1% of the total weight of a teabag is plastic.
+Historically, this plastic sealant contained polypropylene and/or polyethylene, which are oil-based plastics.

 What's the solution?

-To use a more sustainable plant and bio-based plastic called Polylactic acid (PLA) to bind our tea bags.
+To use a more sustainable plant-based, bio-based plastic called polylactic acid (PLA) to bind our tea bags.

 Where are we now?

-After years of trials, most of our tea bags are now made using PLA to bind the tea bags together.
+All our tea bags are now made using PLA to bind the teabags together.
 It's been a long process to ensure that the tea bags remain robust enough for a good cup of tea, but don't worry, the tea tastes just the same.

 Does it affect the taste?